helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 ![Witness Processing Waterfall](files/0094/witness-waterfall-1.png)

 - Witness processing is the time to execute the gateway-rs code (out of ECC signature), I don't have reference of time and assume it should be around 10ms, any better data is welcome.
-The variability comes from the different hardware performace for running the same code, we have seen previously a ratio of 3x in term of cpu frequency, associable to performance.
+The variability comes from the different hardware performance for running the same code, we have seen previously a ratio of 3x in terms of cpu frequency, associated to performance.
 - ECC signature, as seen previously is a factor of magnitude of 4x between no ECC signature and worst ECC implementation.
-- The Witness is then reported to iotpoc server, this architecture is zone distributed, so we can assume all the hotspot reporting the Witness will report to the same server within their zone.
+- The Witness is then reported to iot poc server, this architecture is zone distributed, so we can assume all the hotspot reporting the Witness will report to the same server within their zone.
 The time to reach http://mainnet-pociot.helium.io:8080 can be checked with https://check-host.net/ in TCP Port check.
 The response time vary from 20 to 100ms including network latency natural variability.
 On top of this we can add an extra variable time related to the use of 4G (50-100ms) or xDSL (30-50ms).
-- Then the iotpoc server reports the witnesses to the Oracle to verify the PoC and compute the rewarding.
-The time depends on the Oracle location compared to iotpoc server.
+- Then the iot poc server reports the witnesses to the Oracle to verify the PoC and compute the rewarding.
+The time depends on the Oracle location compared to iot poc server.
 This is the same network path for all packets.
 The network natural network latency we have between packets (measurable with ping command, max - min) have an order of magnitude of 10-50ms (about 20%).

 The variation of time related to the hotspot type of connectivity (yellow block) is really limited compared to the overall variability in the Witness processing.
-Hotspot hardware is first impacting the performance, then network acces is quite equivalent to Internet natural variability from one packet to the other ( distribution is different ).
+Hotspot hardware is first impacting the performance, then network access is quite equivalent to Internet natural variability from one packet to the other ( distribution is different ).

-A reception windows of 320ms should cancel all the natural variability, the use of a windows 200ms will still impact the slow hostpots.
+A reception windows of 320ms should cancel all the natural variability, the use of a windows 200ms will still impact the slow hotspots.
 The extended windows, used in the low density area is covering all the variability.